newcraftgroup/mousepy/README.md

 ### Connection

-Before running any command, Mouseflow must first be initiated with a username and password.
+Before running any command, Mouseflow must first be initiated with a username a token generated within the Mouseflow site.

 #### Code